A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Sony lenses come with two different mounts: A-mount and E-mount.

-The E-mount is used on the mirrorless Sony system cameras (Alpha 7 series, Alpha 6000 and 5000 series, and NEX series).
-The A-mount is used for DSLRs.
+E-mount lenses are designed for Sony’s range of mirrorless system cameras (Alpha 7 series, Alpha 6000 and 5000 series, and NEX series).

-So not every Sony lens fits onto every Sony camera.
-Always make sure to buy an E-mount lens if you own a mirrorless system camera from Sony.
+So not every Sony lens fits on every Sony camera.
+That’s why you should always make sure to buy an E-mount lens if you own a mirrorless system camera from Sony.

 Full format vs. APS-C: What’s the difference?

 There are also differences within the E-mount lens range.
-While a full-format sensor is installed in the Alpha 7 series cameras, the Alpha 6000 series, for example, uses an APS-C sensor.
+While the Alpha 7 series cameras come with a full-format sensor installed, the Alpha 6000 series, for example, uses an APS-C sensor.

-Or you can just carry on reading this guide because all the lenses we’ll be presenting here are suitable for full frame and are therefore ideal for the following cameras:
+Or you can just carry on reading this guide because all the lenses we’ll be presenting here are suitable for full frame and are fully compatible with the following cameras:

 - Sony Alpha 7